 Ms. Witwicky: And remember, son: if you meet any girls, make sure to stammer and act as awkwardly as possible around them.
 Model-hot women inexplicably find that attractive in the movies - it worked for Lloyd Dobbler!
 Bye!

 - Steve Rogers from Captain America: The First Avenger, even after receiving the Super Soldier serum.
-Due to his pre-transformation small statue, Steve was very shy and intimidated by women and his apprehensiveness remains as Captain America, even as women throw themselves at his feet.
+Due to his pre-transformation small stature, Steve was very shy and intimidated by women and his apprehensiveness remains as Captain America, even as women throw themselves at his feet.

 - Melvin of The Big Hit is this in spades.
 Shooting up a room full of armed men is easy.
 Entertaining your in-laws... that makes him chug Maalox.

 - Sharpe: This is one of his defining characteristics.

 - Harry Potter has a moment of this in book 4: After facing a fierce and dangerous Hungarian Horntail in the first task, he finds himself thinking that "now that he was facing the prospect of asking a girl to the ball, he thought he'd rather have another round with the dragon."
 (He later manages to pick up two girls, spontaneously, at once.
 One to go with him and one with Ron, just so we're clear.)
 He also feels embarrassed or uncomfortable with excess attention from his peers due to his fame, and confides solely to his two best friends throughout most of the series.

 - In The Pale King, Lane Dean attempts to converse with his fellow IRS employees during his fifteen minute break, and fails miserably.